At a glance

 - Intense itching and scratching

-Diagnosis of sarcoptic mange is made by a skin scraping, although it is not uncommon for a result to come back negative.
+Diagnosis: Skin scraping, although it is not uncommon for a result to come back negative.

 Circular, raised patches of rough and scaly skin.
 Ringworm can occur on any part of the cat, including the ears.